zhangmengrui/qsi-tk/example.md

 # Overview

- \autoref{Table 1} provides an overview of the toolkit's API (application programming interface).
+\autoref{Table:1} provides an overview of the toolkit's API (application programming interface).
 The toolkit is organized into three modules.
 The first module offers simulations for solving classical numeric or probability problems, e.g., Buffon's needle problem, the locker puzzle, etc. The second module provides simulated experiments to generate simulations for commonly used distributions, e.g., a sudden death game that produces the exponential distribution and the paper clip experiment